 To add still further to the lively colour and light transmission qualities of this glass, the craftsman deliberately chips the inside surface of the glass, with a hammer, as can be seen in the photo just below.

-The stained glass shown here comes from the church of Notre-Dame-de-la-Mer, at La Cotinière on the Île d’Oleron
+The stained glass shown here is at the church of Notre-Dame-de-la-Mer, La Cotinière on the Île d’Oleron

 great contemporary stained glass artists